 Interest in blockchain technology has been rising, and many are wondering about ways to invest in blockchain.
 Here’s a brief overview.

 A blockchain is a digitized and decentralized public ledger of all cryptocurrency transactions.
-Blockchains are constantly growing as completed blocks are recorded and added in chronological order, allowing market watchers to track digital currency transactions without central record keeping.
+Blockchains are constantly growing as completed blocks are recorded and added in chronological order; the appeal is that this enables market watchers to track digital currency transactions without central record keeping.

-Interest in blockchain development has increased rapidly in recent years, and many are looking for ways to cash in on this exciting industry.
+The technology is becoming increasingly mainstream, and many investors are looking for ways to cash in on this exciting industry.
 Read on for a look at the basics of how to invest in blockchain.

 What is blockchain?

 Before exploring how to invest in blockchain, it’s important to know its origins.
-The story more or less starts in 2008, when Satoshi Nakamoto published a paper on bitcoin and the idea for two people or companies to transfer payments without the need for a third-party financial institution.
+The story more or less starts in 2008, when Satoshi Nakamoto published a paper on bitcoin, birthing the idea of two people or companies transferring payments without the need for a third-party financial institution.

 The first bitcoin was mined in January 2009, and it didn’t take long before cryptocurrency hype began.

 Today, blockchain technology is being used in various industries, though it is still mainly used to verify transactions.
 The appeal is that this technology creates an unalterable record whose authenticity can be verified by anyone using the blockchain — not just a third-party financial institution like a bank.

 A blockchain begins with a genesis block that births other blocks, or bundles of transactions.
 The parent block is always the previous block.
 The “tip” or “top” is the most recently added.
 The chain then becomes fossilized under layers of children and subsequent generations of grandchildren.